Ezzaldin97/ML-Observability-Project/README.md

 ## Objective:

-Getting Familiar with ML Observaility Concept, Use Evidently AI Package in Python which provides alot Metrics and Tests to Create Automatic Reports about Model Performance and Data, Simulate How to Create Batch Scoring Jobs/Data (Drift, Quality, Integrity) Jobs/Feedback of Batch Scoring Model Performance in Production, and Alert the Results Using Email.
+Getting Familiar with ML Observaility Concept, Use Evidently AI Package in Python which provides alot Metrics and Tests to Create Automatic Reports about Model Performance and Data, Simulate How to Create Batch Scoring Jobs/Data (Drift, Quality, Integrity) Jobs/Feedback of Batch Scoring Model Performance in Production.

+The Objective here is to focus on ML Observability Concepts in Production Like Data Drift Detection, Measure Data Quality/Stability, and Measure the Performance of the Model, so the Development Process here is not important as much as Understanding Monitoring in Production works.

 Optional We Can do Automatic retraining for the Model.